What should I expect if ICE comes to my home?

 ICE, like all law enforcement, cannot enter your home without a warrant signed by a judge or the consent of an adult who has authority to let them in the home.
-ICE rarely has judicial warrants and so they use deception to trick people into letting them into the home or physically force their way in.
+ICE rarely has judicial warrants, so they use deception to trick people into letting them into the home or physically force their way in.

 ICE agents often lie and pretend to be police to get consent to enter or to learn the whereabouts of the person they want to arrest.

 Sometimes, they will use force or intimidation to get consent to enter.
-Even though opening the door a crack is not consent to enter, ICE agents will push the door open and force their way inside.
+Even though opening the door a crack is not consent to enter, ICE agents may push the door open and force their way inside.